 WHO WE ARE

-We are the Army's Command, Control, Communications, Computers, Cyber and Intelligence (C5I) Developmental Tester.
+We are the Army's Command, Control, Communications, Computers and Intelligence (C4I) Developmental Tester.

 ATEC CALENDAR OF EVENTS

 Plan, conduct, analyze, evaluate and report the results of developmental tests,

 operational tests, and evaluations in support of our Network, EW and C4ISR customers.